scottanderson5/Recreational-app/Research/README.md

 	-She usually goes to the bar afterwards with the team, but not always.
 She takes some nights off from the bar.
 	-She may referee another game sometimes, but never as the head ref.
 Only as one of the line refs.

-3. John Thatcher
+3. Tony Thatcher
-	-This is John's first season playing rec kickball.
+	-This is Tony's first season playing rec kickball.
 He joined because a friend of his recommended it.
 	-He is one one team, one night during the week.
 	-He doesn't always make every game, but he makes the majority of them.
 	-He usually plays exclusively in the outfield, but he also fills in at third and first base as the seaosn progresses and his skills get better.
 	-He kicks near the bottom of the lineup.
 	-He rarely goes to the bar after the game.
 But he will go on occasion.
-	-John never refs any of the other games.
+	-Tony never refs any of the other games.